PavloKandyba/Genesis_DevOps_school_Task/README.md

 **Tasks for passing to Genesis DevOps school**

-Note: Assuming the Linux machine has installed all needed packages to run command and YAML file.
+**Note**: Assuming the Linux machine has installed all needed packages to run command and YAML file.
 Then skip step #1 and go to the second part. if you do not have installed one of the following packages please run prerequisites.sh first:**